-Here’s how to use H-Tags and their order of importance and relevance to SEO:
+Here’s how to use H-Tags the right way, their order of importance and relevance to SEO:

 These are the pillars of your post.
-As you can see from this post all of my big ideas are H2 tags.
-These are crucial for SEO.
+As you can see from this post all of my blog topics are H2 tags.
+These are crucial for SEO on Google today.
 It allows you to have short and long tail keywords that you want to try and rank for.

 This is a subtopic of your H2 main topic.
 In this post, it’s the headings in gold that I have made it into H3 headings.
 Again this is great to add relevant keywords if you wish.

 Headings 4 – 6

 These are just really used for formatting and just make your content look nice and presentable.
 They have the least bearing when it comes to on page SEO.